Introducing Sessions: Your Dedicated Databases

 -

-By providing these distinct Session types and flexible Custom Fields, Mind Dump ensures that you always have the perfect structural foundation for your data, whether you are planning your day or building a lifelong reference library.
+By providing these distinct Session types and flexible Custom Fields, Mind Dump ensures that you always have the perfect structural foundation for your data.